IP-CAM/CryPay-Payment-Extension-for-Opencart-v.2.x-v.3.x/README.md

 ## Installation
 First and foremost, it is necessary to register for an account on crypay.
-To proceed with the installation and testing of the crypay WooCommerce payment module, please follow these simple steps:
+To proceed with the installation and testing of the crypay OpenCart payment module, please follow these simple steps:

 Sign up for an account on crypay.
 You can use our main website at https://crypay.com/ for production purposes.
 However, if you wish to conduct testing, we provide a test environment at https://dev.crypay.com/.
 Please ensure you create an account on the test platform even if you already have one on our main website.

-The installation process for our WooCommerce payment module is straightforward.
+The installation process for our OpenCart payment module is straightforward.
 To ensure the crypay payment gateway functions correctly on your website, follow these two quick steps:

 * Set up API credentials on crypay.

-* Install the crypay payment module for WooCommerce.
+* Install the crypay payment module for OpenCart.

 For testing purposes, it is important to generate separate API credentials on https://dev.crypay.com since the API credentials generated on https://crypay.com will not function in the test environment.
 To create a set of API credentials, log in to your crypay account.
 You can either complete the auto-setup wizard or access the API tab from the menu.
 Click on "Projects" and then click "+Add project."